top of page

 Collection No.1 - Structured & Rooted

 This collection is grounded in memory, form, and stillness.
-Inspired by the natural balance of Ikebana and the nostalgic atmosphere of my grandmother’s home in Glendale, Queens, these pieces reflect a quiet intensity.
-There’s a sense of control and rhythm—each composition carefully built around structure and restraint.
-It’s a body of work that holds space with quiet strength and emotional weight.
+Inspired by the balance of Ikebana and the nostalgic atmosphere of my grandmother’s home in Glendale, Queens, these pieces reflect a quiet intensity.
+There’s a sense of control and rhythm- each composition carefully built around structure and restraint.
+It’s a body of work that holds quiet strength and emotional weight.

 Collection No.2. - Light & Unbound